 Foldr can be configured to authenticate users using Kerberos authentication.
 This provides a convenient way to automatically sign users into Foldr if they are using a PC or Mac that is bound to Active Directory.
-With Kerberos SSO, a user can sign in automatically to either the Foldr web app and Windows drive mapping client (support is coming soon in the macOS client).
+With Kerberos SSO, a user can sign in automatically to either the Foldr web app and Windows / macOS drive mapping clients.
 Kerberos SSO is not supported in the iOS or Android apps.

 To use Kerberos authentication, the Foldr appliance must have accurate system time – i.e. it must be in sync with the Active Directory domain.
 You can check the appliance time from within Foldr Settings (show top right of the UI) or by running the

 date command from the console when signed in as fadmin.
 Should you need to correct the appliance time, this can either be done by correcting the host clock (VMware ESXi etc) or if using NTP in Foldr Settings >> General >> Time Settings and obtain time from a local domain controller.

 You can force the appliance’s clock to be synchronised with an NTP time source using the console command:

 Enabling Kerberos authentication